itssachinst/horizeel-backend/USER_API_DOCUMENTATION.md

 All endpoints are prefixed with `/api/users`

 ## Authentication
 Most endpoints require authentication using a JWT token.
 The token should be included in the `Authorization` header as `Bearer <token>`.
+See [AUTH_API_DOCUMENTATION.md](AUTH_API_DOCUMENTATION.md) for detailed authentication information.

 ## Endpoints